 00 A0 or

 But why?
-Why and how does this non-breaking space happen?
+Why and how was this non-breaking space introduced?

 I started a terminal and executed